Hero Image

 These skills include critical thinking and problem solving, collaboration across networks and leading by influence, agility and adaptability, initiative and entrepreneurship, effective oral and written communication, accessing and analyzing information, and curiosity and imagination.
 The strides we make in these areas will be measured using data gained from informative assessments like the College and Work Readiness Assessment, an assessment that tests high school students on their skills of critical thinking, analytic reasoning, problem solving, and written communication – skills that are necessary in work and college environments in the 21st century.

 In addition to a wide range of Regents level classes, Honors and Advanced Placement (AP) courses are offered, as well as several credit bearing, college-affiliated courses such as the University of Albany’s Spanish Credit and Science Research.
 Various programs are offered by our area BOCES (Board of Cooperative Educational Services), which offers numerous occupational opportunities for students.
-Visit our Academics section to learn more.
+Visit our Instruction page to learn more.

 Complementing its rigorous academic standards, the high school boasts more than fifty-five athletic teams and a wide variety of dramatic, musical, literary, service and student government organizations.
 At Warwick Valley High School, we are committed to engaging all students in lifelong learning and providing a high quality educational experience.